tokamachina/conditional-visibility-new/README.md

 Conditional Visibility allows you to set conditions on tokens that will display them only to players whose senses meet the conditions necessary to see the token.

-## Suggestion for future developing for anyone want to help

-- A integration with the 'levels' module it's seem to be the right road to follow, we can use the method `overrideVisibilityTets(sourceToken, token){}` of levels for override the levels visibility test
-- Sync the status with the flags on the token
-- With the advent of foundry version 9 it could be done much better by synchronizing it with modules like levels and Active Token Effect.

 ## Installation

 It's always easiest to install modules from the in game add-on browser.